2025-04-27 · en

 Technical SEO

 This is the foundation.
-It covers the technical health of the website - loading speed, URL structure, SSL certificate, sitemap, mobile compatibility, and Google crawlability.
-Without a strong technical base, other optimizations have limited impact.
+It covers the technical health of the site — loading speed, URL structure, SSL certificate, sitemap, mobile compatibility, and crawlability by Google.
+Without a solid technical foundation, other optimisations have limited impact.

 On-page SEO

-These are optimizations made inside the website itself.
+These are the optimisations made within the website itself.
 They include:

-• Strategic use of keywords in titles, headings, and body copy
+• Strategic use of keywords in titles, subheadings, and body text

 • Well-written meta titles and meta descriptions